-Two Offaly schools successful in prestigious National Awards Scheme
+Two Offaly schools successful in prestigious national awards scheme

-Two Offaly schools have been successful in a prestigious National Awards Scheme
+Two Birr schools have been successful in a prestigious national awards scheme

 The awards were made as part of the Teaching Council’s John Coolahan Research Support Framework, which recognises research innovation and supports teachers and schools in engaging in and with research.
 The awards were two of only 47 such awards made nationally, thereby representing a significant achievement for the town of Birr.